Sarah Ikumu was invited by producers to audition for Britain's Got Talent, it's been revealed.

 Speaking to the Daily Star on Sunday newspaper, executive producer Clair Breen added: “The office scours the internet and we have regional teams who spend weeks researching that area, contacting dance schools, music schools and agents to find out about events there before going out to visit these people.

 “We are just expanding the search and making us more accessible.
 It is hard.
 You are constantly pushing for better and better and you have to push the level higher every year and it is tough.”

-Britain's Got Talent 2017 auditions continue Saturday nights on ITV.
+Britain's Got Talent 2017 continues live this evening at 7:30PM on ITV.